LPgenerator/django-db-mailer/docs/settings.rst

     DEFAULT_FROM_EMAIL = 'User <noreply@gmail.com>'

-Also you can configure smtp options for dbmail on the admin.
+Also you can configure smtp options for dbmail on the admin interface.
 But maybe other apps, like ``django-registration`` is used default project settings.